nci/gsky/Documents/ows/README.md

 How to use the documents
 ----------------------
 There are four different types of documents for the same topic, though some may be missing, in here.
-Given below are short instructions on how to use them (not intended to be an insult to the intelligence of the knowledgeable!)
+Given below are short instructions on how to use them (not an insult to the intelligence of the knowledgeable!)

 - PowerPoint Presentation (\*.pptx):
-	- Open in Power Point 2016 or later.
+	- Open in PowerPoint 2016 or later.
-	- Click 'Slide Show' on menu bar.
+	- Click 'Slide Show' on menu bar and click "*From Beginning*".
 		- It will auto run the slide show, but it could be too fast or too slow to your liking.
-	- Uncheck 'Use Timings' (optional) to manually control the timings.
+		- If desired, uncheck 'Use Timings' to manually control the timings.
-	- Click "*From Beginning*" or the "*Slide show icon*" on the bottom status bar.
 	- The \*.pptx file is editable, if you wish to add anything (e.g. *AAAARRRGHHHH!*)

 - PowerPoint Slide Show (\*.ppsx):
-	- Open in Power Point 2016 or later.
-Slide show will start automatically.
+	- Open in PowerPoint 2016 or later.
+		- Slide show will start automatically.
 		- It will run at the set speed.
 	- There is no option to uncheck the timings.
 		- *"If you don't like duck, then you are rather stuck"* - Basil Fawlty (1975).
 	- But you can fast forward by clicking the right arrow.
-		- It will auto start the timed display if you don't click the arrow again to insult it!
+		- It will auto restart the timed display if you don't click the arrow again to insult it!
 	- Or, cancel the timing completely by pressing the left arrow.
-		- Then you MUST click the mouse or right arrow to move forward.
+		- Then you MUST click the mouse or right/left arrow to move.
 	- The \*.ppsx file is not editable.

 - Word document (\*.docx):